Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 One of the must-do activities while staying at Canyon of the Eagles is to experience Lake Buchanan, and there is no better way to do that than to get out on the water.

 Canyon of the Eagles offers 2-hour guided sightseeing cruises that are incredible.
 Marty and I enjoyed our time with Captain Bill so much.
-We learned all about the history of Lake Buchanan and got to see some incredible sights, like the beautiful Fall Creek Falls waterfall.
+We learned all about Lake Buchanan’s history and saw some incredible sights, like the beautiful Fall Creek Falls waterfall.

 During our cruise, we also encountered a lot of wildlife.
 We saw deer, several bird species, and even a coyote swimming in the lake!